Find a Part Now

 Mechanics

 The Tempra's engine range was similar to that of the Tipo.
-Initially 1.4 and 1.6 litre models had carburettor engines.
-Both of these models were discontinued after 1992, due to the new European emission standards, and thus all models from 1993 on had catalytic converters and electronic injection.
+Initially 1.4 and 1.6 litre models had carburetted engines.
+Both of these models were discontinued after 1992, due to the new European emission standards, and thus all models from 1993 onwards had catalytic converters and electronic fuel injection.

-This, called the "Selecta", was available only with the 1.6 litre engine with either bodystyle.
+The CVT transmission, called the "Selecta", was available only with the 1.6-litre engine with either bodystyle.
 As of July 1991, the 2.0 litre SX model became available with an optional four speed automatic transmission.

 During its six year production run, few changes were made apart from a minor facelift in April 1993, which resulted in a new front grille and other minor styling changes, as well as new equipment levels.

 Main parts (most notably, the doors) were shared with the Fiat Tipo.
-Other vehicles, derived from the same chassis were Lancia Dedra (Tempra's most similar cousin, sharing all mechanical components) and Alfa Romeo 155.
+Other vehicles, derived from the same platform were the Lancia Dedra (Tempra's most similar cousin, sharing all mechanical components) and the Alfa Romeo 155.

-Car magazine tests registered 0 to 100 km/h (62 mph) in 8.2 seconds, and a top speed of 213 km/h (132 mph) by the Tempra Turbo two door 1994.
-As remark, the Tempra Turbo 1994 was the second turbocharged car to be produced in Brazil.
+Period magazine tests registered 0–100 km/h (62 mph) in 8.2 seconds, and a top speed of 213 km/h (132 mph) for the two-door Tempra Turbo in 1994.
+The Tempra Turbo 1994 was only the second turbocharged car to enter series production in Brazil.
 The first one was the Uno Turbo, also in 1994.

 Equipment and trim levels

-Only two trim levels were available in its early years: standard (S) and SX, both reasonably equipped considering the Tempra's low price.
+Only two trim levels were available in the early years of production: standard (S) and SX, both reasonably equipped considering the Tempra's low price.

-SX models for example, featured power windows, power locks, adjustable belts and steering wheel, front fog lights, body coloured bumpers, velvet upholstery, a futuristic digital dashboard and many other standard extras.
-They were also available with optional extras like anti lock brakes, alloy wheels, sunroof, electronic climate control, etc.
+SX models for example, featured power windows, power locks, adjustable seat belts and steering wheel, front fog lights, body coloured bumpers, velvet upholstery, a futuristic digital dashboard and many other standard extras.
+They were also available with optional extras like anti-lock brakes, alloy wheels, sunroof and electronic climate control.

-There was also the domestic market Marengo, a name also used before with the Regata Weekend and later again with the Marea Wagon.
-This is a commercial version of the Tempra which was based on the Station Wagon version, but with basic equipment, heavily tinted rear windows, and no rear seats.
-The engines were most commonly the naturally aspirated diesels.
+There was also a panel van bodystyle sold in the domestic market of Italy called the Marengo, a name also used before with the Regata Weekend and later again with the Marea Wagon.
+This is a commercial version of the Tempra which was based on the Station Wagon bodystyle, but with basic equipment, heavily tinted rear windows, and no rear seats.
+The engines were most commonly the naturally aspirated diesel units.

-Another reported problem was a high oil consumption, especially the 1,581 cc engine, which was a common defect with Tipo (with the same engine) and Panda (1000 FIRE engine).
-The same was reported for other Fiat's vehicles, but disappeared with the new 1.6 L 66 kW engine.
+Another reported problem was high oil consumption, especially the 1,581 cc engine, which was a common defect with the Tipo (with the same engine) and Panda (1000 FIRE engine).
+The same was reported for other Fiat vehicles but disappeared with the new 1.6 L engine.

 Qualities

-Since the beginning, the Tempra was presented as a cheap and reliable car.
-1.4 and 1.6 engines were able to run long distances with good fuel economy, also aided by a high capacity tanks of 65 litres (17 US gal; 14 imp gal) for the sedan and 70 L (18 US gal; 15 imp gal) for the Station Wagon.
+Since introduction, the Tempra was presented as a cheap and reliable car.
+The 1.4 and 1.6-litre engines were able to run long distances with good fuel economy, also aided by a high-capacity tanks of 65 litres (17 US gal; 14 imp gal) for the sedan and 70 L (18 US gal; 15 imp gal) for the Station Wagon.

 Average range for a 55 kW 1.6 litre sedan was around 920 km (572 mi) (14 km/L or 7.1 L/100 km or 39.5 mpg‑imp), and consumption at constant speed was of 16.5 km/L (6.1 L/100 km; 46.6 mpg‑imp) at 90 km/h (56 mph) and 11.6 km/L (8.6 L/100 km; 32.8 mpg‑imp) at 130 km/h (81 mph).
 All these were aided by a favourable aerodynamic (Cx 0.297) and only 17.2 PS subtracted at 100 km/h (62 mph), which was the best result among all the rivals.

-Another advantage was the galvanized structure, which allowed the model to be resistant against rust over the time, also showing a good response to weather and bad climate conditions after many years.
-Other qualities were the strength and reliability of the mechanics, thanks to the engine that could be used in urban drive, extra urban and highways.
+Another advantage was the galvanized structure, which allowed the car to be resistant against rust over time, showing good resilience to weather and bad climate conditions after many years.
+Other qualities were the strength and reliability of the mechanics, thanks to the engine that could be used in urban, extra urban and highway driving conditions.

-For its luggage capacity, especially the Marengo version, was also one of the favourites among companies with the 1929 cc diesel engine, and the interior space was comfortable for five persons during long travels.
+The luggage capacity, especially in the Marengo panel van, was also one of the favourites among corporations, especially with the 1,929 cc diesel engine, and the interior space was comfortable for five persons during long travels.

 F1 Safety Car